apecloud/kubeblocks/docs/user_docs/installation/uninstall-kbcli-and-kubeblocks.md

       * If you install `kbcli` by script, double-click **Path** in **User variables**.
       * If you customize the installation path, double-click **Path** based on where you created the variable before.
    5. Select `C:\Program Files\kbcli-windows-amd64` or your customized path and delete it.
 This operation requires double confirmation.

+3. Delete a folder named `.kbcli`.

+   kbcli creates a folder named `./kbcli` under the C:\Users\username directory to store configuration information and temporary files.
+You can delete this folder after uninstalling kbcli.

 </TabItem>